mrngview/rails-yelp-mvp/README.md

 - Validation - done.

-- Testing/playing with models (For now, one restaurant with two reviews created)
+- Testing/playing with models (For now, one restaurant with two reviews created) - done

-- Routing.
+- Routing:
+  - As a visitor: Restaurant -> indexDONE/new/create/show
+                  Review -> new/create